 Do you love to go backpacking as much as I do?

 I love exploring the great outdoors with friends.
-There is nothing quite like the self-sufficiency and natural beauty you experience when you are away from the city for a good while.
+There is nothing quite like the self-sufficiency and natural beauty you experience when you are away from the city.

 Want The 1- Page Backpacking Checklist PDF?

-However, there is one big problem I almost always have.
+However, there is one big problem I always have.
 I never know what to pack or prepare for and always seem to leave something important at home.
-I'm always scrambling trying to figure out what to pack and whether or not something will travel on a plane.
+I'm often scrambling trying to figure out what to pack and whether or not something will travel on a plane.

 That's why I created this infographic.
 It is to help you (and me) with a visual representation of everything you should bring on a backpacking adventure.
-We have included some helpful tips to make sure it is a success.
+We have included some helpful tips at the bottom to make sure it is a smashing success.

 Infographic Embed Code (Share on Your Site)